The Arithmetic Singleton Bound on the Hamming Distances of Simple-rooted Constacyclic Codes over Finite Fields: Introduction

-The paper is organized as follow.
+The paper is organized as follows.
 Section \ref{sec 2} is devoted to recalling some basic definitions and results, and to fixing notations.
-In Section \ref{sec 3} we generalize the definition of a MED representation of a cyclotomic coset, which is introduced in \cite{Zhu3}, to the general case of the defining set $T_{f}$ of a simple-rooted polynomial $f(X)$ over $\mathbb{F}_{q}$ with a nonzero constant term.
+In Section \ref{sec 3} we generalize the definition of a MED representation of a cyclotomic coset, which is introduced in \cite{Zhu3}, to the general case of the defining set $T_{f}$ of a squarefree polynomial $f(X)$ over $\mathbb{F}_{q}$ with a nonzero constant term.
 The structure of the space $\mathcal{MER}(T_{f})$ of the MED representations of $T_{f}$ is characterized.
 In Section \ref{sec 4} we establish the arithmetic Singleton bound.
-We prove that each MED representation of the defining set of the generator polynomial $f(X)$ of a simple-rooted constacyclic code $\mathcal{C}$ induces an upper bound on the Hamming distance of $\mathcal{C}$, among which the weakest one coincides with the Singleton bound and the strongest one is defined to be the arithmetic Singleton bound.
+We prove that each MED representation of the defining set of the generator polynomial $f(X)$ of a simple-root constacyclic code $\mathcal{C}$ induces an upper bound on the Hamming distance of $\mathcal{C}$, among which the weakest one coincides with the Singleton bound and the strongest one is defined to be the arithmetic Singleton bound.
 The criterion for the arithmetic Singleton bound being equal to the classical Singleton bound is obtained.
 In the case where $\mathcal{C}$ is irreducible, the arithmetic Singleton bound for $\mathcal{C}$ is computed explicitly.
 In particular, we show that the arithmetic Singleton bound for $\mathcal{C}$ is completely determined by $q$ and the order of $f(X)$.
+Finally in Section \ref{sec 5} the arithmetic Singleton bound and the BCH bound for simple-root cyclic codes are compared.
+An equivalent condition on that the arithmetic Singleton bound coincides with the BCH bound, in which case the Hamming distance can be obtained directly, is presented.
+As corollaries, an equivalent condition for an irreducible cyclic code to be of Hamming distance $2$, and a sufficient condition for it to be of Hamming distance $3$ are given.